PRECIOUS-Palladium retraces after breaching $1,550; gold awaits Fed

 On Sunday, U.S. President Donald Trump decided to delay a steep tariff hike on Chinese goods, touting progress in weekend trade talks.

-Impetus can now be expected from Fed chairman Jerome Powell’s testimony on U.S. monetary policy and the economy before the Senate Banking Committee, due later in the day.
+The next potential impetus for the market will be Fed chairman Powell’s testimony on U.S. monetary policy and the economy before the Senate Banking Committee later in the day.

 “Powell could use the opportunity to move perceptions a little bit more towards the hawkish side.
 In such a case, we could see modest dollar strengthening set in over the course of his remarks, likely exerting more downward pressure on gold,” said ANZ analyst Daniel Hynes.